Investing in international equities is challenging, but is likely to be very important for the 2020s decade.

-After a period of strong outperformance from 2000 to 2007, emerging markets performed poorly for a decade from 2007 to 2017.
+After a period of strong outperformance from 2000 to 2007, emerging markets performed poorly for a over decade from 2007 to 2018.
 Basically flat:

 Source: MSCI Emerging Markets Index

 Was that because they weren’t growing?
 No.

-It was because they were vastly overvalued in 2007, and their valuations declined over the next decade, which offset all of the growth.
+It was because they were overvalued in 2007 and from 2009-2011, and their valuations declined over the next decade, which offset all of the growth.

 For example, here is the stock market capitalization as a percentage of GDP for China, India, and Brazil since the year 2003.
 These are some of the largest emerging markets:

 Buying in the early 2000’s when valuations were low was smart, and resulted in great returns.
 Buying in 2007 when valuations were super high was not smart, and resulted in poor returns.

-This report gives you multiple valuation metrics for each country, and gives an overview on what they mean and how to interpret them.
+My report provides multiple valuation metrics for each country, and gives an overview on what they mean and how to interpret them.
 That way, it helps show which countries are at historically low or reasonable valuations.
 Additionally, it goes beyond valuations by also considering growth, debt, and other metrics.